calvincodes/cs744-simple-spark-app/README.md

 The arguments passed to run.sh are `input_file_path` and `output_directory_path`.

+Also, spark master should be defined in spark-default.conf.
+It is not passed via spark-submit.

 Note: Overwriting output_directory is not allowed.
 Hence, to re-run, remove the existing output_directory or pass a new one.

 ## Authors